1. Introduction

 : when the LDES producer wants to make clear what the ordering is within members with the same timestamp for theldes:timestampPath

-, this property defines, based on the [xpath-functions-31] comparison operator, what xsd-literals define the order of processing.
+, this property defines, based on the [xpath-functions-31] comparison operator, which XSD literals define the order of processing.
 When noldes:timestampPath

 has been set, theldes:sequencePath